earthlab/hub-ops/docs/source/daily-operations/modify-remove-hub.rst

 The first step in removing a hub is to turn it off.
 To do this

-1. Open the  :code:`travis.yml` file in the root of the hub-ops repo.
+1. Open the  :code:`.github/workflows/build-deploy.yml` file in the root of the hub-ops repo.
 2. Remove the commands listed below

-For example, to remove a hub called `bootcamp-hub`, in the :code:`scripts` section remove:
+For example, to remove a hub called :code:`bootcamp-hub`, in the GitHub actions :code:`hubname` section remove:

 .. code-block:: yaml

-    - |
+    strategy:
-      # Build bootcamp-hub
+      matrix:
-      python ./deploy.py --no-setup --build bootcamp-hub
+        hubname: [ea-hub, bootcamp-hub]

-In the :code:`before_deploy` section remove:
+In the :code:`build-only.yml` file remove:

 .. code-block:: yaml

-      - |
+    strategy:
-        # Stage 3, Step 2: Deploy the earthhub
+      matrix:
-        python ./deploy.py --build --push --deploy bootcamp-hub
+        hubname: [ea-hub, bootcamp-hub]

-These two sections deploy your hub.
-There should be two commands for your hub that look similar.
-Once you have removed these sections, create a pull request in github.
+These two actions test deployment and then deploy your hub.
+Once you have removed the hub from each action, create a pull request in GitHub.
 Merge that PR.
-Wait for travis to deploy your changes before moving on.
+Wait for GitHub Actions to deploy your changes before moving on.

 If you check your hub should still be running at this point.
-This is because all we have done so far is tell travis to not deploy new changes for this hub.
+This is because all you have done so far is tell CI to not deploy new changes for this hub.

 Step two: Uninstall the helm release